smitkunpara/tv_scraper/docs/ideas.md

 !!! warning
     Excessive scraping without proper delays may result in IP bans or captcha challenges.
 Use cookies and reasonable page ranges.

-The Ideas scraper provides a powerful way to collect and analyze trading ideas from the TradingView community, supporting both research and automated trading strategies.